Planets and Moons

 1. Introduction

-For most people, astronomy represents a mysterious and exciting world which covers a vast time frame of history dating billions of years into the past and back to when planets were just atoms in the darkness of space.
+For most people, astronomy represents a mysterious and exciting world that covers a vast time frame of history, dating back billions of years into the past and back to when planets were just atoms in the darkness of space.
 This course will focus on celestial bodies; this is the name we give to objects like stars, planets, moons, and asteroids.
-The reason we call objects “celestial” is because, to our ancestors, they appeared to reside in the distant heavens.
+The reason we call objects “celestial” is that, to our ancestors, they appeared to reside in the distant heavens.

 Planets are formed through accretion.
 As a star forms, dust, particles, and gas get pulled into the star’s core and form a disc called the solar nebula.
 The remnants start to orbit the star and slowly build into objects called planetesimals.
-Gravity pulls these planetesimals to one another, but sometimes they can get caught into bigger celestial bodies.
-A real life example would be one of the theories about the formation of Earth’s Moon.
-The theory is that during the Earth’s formation, an asteroid smashed into the proto-Earth, the excess dust and particles escaped and later collided and formed the Moon we see today.
-The same circumstances lead to asteroid belts such as the Kuiper Belt, but the two opposing gravity fields never let the asteroids accrete into larger bodies.
+Gravity pulls these planetesimals to one another, but sometimes they can get caught in bigger celestial bodies.
+A real-life example would be one of the theories about the formation of the Earth’s Moon.
+The theory is that during the Earth’s formation, an asteroid smashed into the proto-Earth, and the excess dust and particles escaped, colliding and forming the Moon we see today.
+The same circumstances lead to asteroid belts like the Kuiper Belt, but the two opposing gravity fields never let the asteroids accrete into larger bodies.

 2. Planet Types